American Studies, B.A.

 Continuation Standards

-Students who pursue a major in American studies must earn a 2.00 GPA in the courses approved for completion of the major.
+Students who pursue a major in American Studies must earn a 2.00 GPA in the courses approved for completion of the major.
 If a student's major GPA drops below 2.00, the student will be placed on academic program probation within the department.
 A student may remain on academic probation for no more than two consecutive semesters, or for three semesters total, before being dismissed from the major.

 Graduation Requirements